By Reem Farhat

-By Reem Farhat – 1st Place Winner of the 2019 NY MSA Showdown Competition
+1st Place Winner, Creative Writing Competition, 2019 NY MSA Showdown

 Editor’s Note: Muslim Youth Musings had the honor and opportunity to collaborate with NY MSA Showdown for their 2019 Competition, assist in judging the Creative Writing and Spoken Word contests, and publish selected winning entries in the categories of Creative Writing, Spoken Word, Photography, and Short Film.
 We congratulate all of the competitors and winners on producing high-quality work that is now being shared with Muslims across the world.